 Access to the Internet is widespread, at least in some countries.
 Many people access the Internet multiple times during the day, sometimes for long periods at a time.
 Some people take quick "Internet breaks" during other activities.
 Internet videos could therefore be a wonderful source of aid for charities.

 Watching a cat video or checking out cat memes can be an enjoyable way to relax.
 It could also be a good method to help a charity with virtually no effort on the part of the donor.
 In order for the media to be effective, however, it's important that it's so interesting that people would view it even if it didn't help charities.
-While an average video may not make much money from viewers, there is great potential for popular ones to raise a significant sum.
-It would be wonderful if a viral video was linked to fundraising!
+Videos from advertisers may not be as interesting to watch as cat videos, but on the other hand, watching at least twenty seconds of each of three video ads a day is not very time-consuming.

 A Poll - Supporting Charities By Watching Videos